BBQ safety: top tips for pet owners

 If you’re using lighter fluid or firelighters to light your barbeque, make sure you store them well out of reach of pets.

 Think about other potential poisons too – keep alcoholic drinks, sugar-free treats and chocolate desserts out of temptation’s way for thirsty pets.
 Take a look at our guide to some common poisons and hazards found around our homes and first aid for toxins.

 4. Flamin' hot

 Keep pets a safe distance away from the barbeque.
 A stolen sausage directly from the barbecue is way too hot to handle!
-Hot food, hot coals and ashes could cause serious burns.
+Hot food, hot coals and ashes can cause serious burns.
 Always make sure the barbeque is cooled down quickly once you’ve finished cooking and never leave pets on their own around it while it’s still hot.

 6. Keep them cool

 7. Slap on the sun cream

 Sun safety is just as important for our pets as it is for us.
-If you’re feeling the need to slather on the sun cream, it’s likely your pet will need some too especially if they have thin fur, white fur, or pink skin exposed such as the tips of the ears of on the end of the nose.
+If you’re feeling the need to slather on the sun cream, it’s likely your pet will need some too especially if they have thin fur, white fur, or pink skin exposed such as the tips of the ears or on the end of the nose.
 Make sure you use a pet-safe sun creams – your vet will be able to recommend one for you if you’re not sure what to look for.
 Find out more about keeping your pet safe from the sun.

 Having a house full of strangers might be a bit stressful for your pet, so try and give them plenty of opportunity to relax in peace.

-- Set up a calm, quite room in your house where pets can retreat to if they feel stressed out.
+- Set up a calm, quiet room in your house where pets can retreat to if they feel stressed out.

 - Your dog might love all the extra attention or they might find it a bit overwhelming.
 Dogs are usually eager to please and might not want to take a rest even if they’re getting worked up or too hot.
 Look for warning signs that they’re getting over excited or finding the situation stressful and give them some time out.